abteilung/typo3-cms-speciality-distribution/README.rst

 	php composer.phar install

 	./bin/phing
 	-> read carefully instruction.
-A file must be generated.
+A file must be generated in `configuration`.

-	# Check the system is correctly configured.
+	# Check whether the system is correctly configured.
 	# Phing will tell you if some more tools must be installed.
 	./bin/phing check-system

 	# Download additional Web Components such as jQuery, etc...
+	# Files will go into EXT:speciality/Resources/Public/Components
 	./bin/phing bower-install

 	# Make a new build of your assets